 - 6 sage leaves

-- 1 tbsp freshly grated Parmesan cheese for garnish
+- 1 tablespoon freshly grated Parmesan cheese for garnish

 - Preheat oven to 400 degrees.